How To Prepare For the Marriage Green Card Interview?

 It is best to organize documents in chronological order and by the event.
 This will give the interviewing officer a clear picture of the marriage over time and won’t be overwhelming.
 At the same time, there should be enough information that they won’t question whether the marriage is fraudulent.

-It can take a long time to get a marriage green card, so take your time when gathering your documents and preparing for the marriage green card interview.
+It can take a long time to get a marriage green card, Processing times vary: 9-12 months for spouse of U.S. citizen, 12-30 months for spouse of green card holder.
+Take your time when gathering your documents and preparing for the marriage green card interview.

 If anything has changed since the marriage green card application was first submitted, including a change of employer, address, or childbirth, it’s best to inform the interviewer and provide substantiating evidence.